We abide by the GDPR Rules and Regulations at all times.

 At FSDP we ensure that the most appropriate technical controls are in place to keep your data safely.
 Access to your data is regularly reviewed and only accessible to the relevant trained staff, volunteers and contractors.

-FSDP adhere to security measures to protect your personally identifiable information as you transmit your information from your computer to our site and to protect such information from loss, misuse, and unauthorised access, disclosure, alteration, or destruction.
+FSDP adhere to security measures to protect your personally identifiable information as you transmit your information from your computer to our site or office and to protect such information from loss, misuse, and unauthorised access, disclosure, alteration, or destruction.
 However, you should keep in mind that no Internet transmission is ever 100% secure or error-free.

 Moreover, where you use passwords, ID numbers, or other special access features on this site, it is your responsibility to safeguard them.
 You acknowledge and agree that FSDP shall not be responsible for any unauthorised use, distribution, damage or destruction of personal data, except to the extent FSDP are responsible under current legislation.